 Getting started can be difficult, and upgrades might present a dizzying array of options, making it hard to zero in on the one watch that’s just right.
 Having said that, here is some advice to assist you in selecting the appropriate gadget when they’re released (we think) this month.

 The Fitbit Versa 4 will be a huge improvement over previous versions as a health and fitness tracker.
+Apple Watch 8 is also an improvement compared to the 7, even in price.

 This month, fitness-focused wristwatch manufacturer Fitbit introduced two new models: the Fitbit Versa 4 and the Fitbit Sense 2.
 Fitbit remains the best smartwatch for health and fitness tracking despite the fact that the Apple Watch and the Galaxy Watch outsell the previous leader in the wearables business and undoubtedly feature more smartwatch functions.